LeetLLM

 z=w0+w1x1+w2x2z = w_0 + w_1 x_1 + w_2 x_2z=w0+w1x1+w2x2

-Our running example: eight support tickets
+Our running example: eight access-change requests

 Add the intercept column of ones and build the design matrix X (8 × 3) and the label vector y.